-The Berry Courthouse was designed by the colonial government architect James Barnet.
-(Read about James Barnet on the Australian Dictionary of Biography site here.)
+The former historic Courthouse in Berry was designed by the colonial government architect James Barnet.
+(Read about him on the Australian Dictionary of Biography site here.)
+It sits on the traditional land of the Wodi Wodi people, a sub-group of the Dharawal nation.

-Detailed information can be found on the websites of Visit NSW-Berry-Courthouse, the New South Wales Heritage Council and the Berry Courthouse Conservation Committee Inc. at The Berry Courthouse http://www.berrycourthouse.org.au/.
+Detailed information can be found on the websites of Visit NSW-Berry-Courthouse, the New South Wales Heritage Council and the Berry Courthouse Conservation Committee Inc. at https://www.berrycourthouse.org.au/.

-One year later, in 1891, it was reported that ‘good progress’ had been made with the courthouse building,4 but not everyone was happy.
+One year later it was reported that ‘good progress’ had been made with the courthouse building;4 but not everyone was happy.

 The extent of facilities, or rather the lack of them, seemed to attract some criticism.